MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 - Examples
   - Interface designs that allow correct application of security features.
   - Intuitive and straightforward access control rules
+  - Easy to follow and maintain program statements.

 - Implications